 Cross-border outstandings are defined as loans (including accrued interest), acceptances, interest-bearing deposits with other banks, other interest-bearing investments, and any other monetary assets which are denominated in dollars or other non-local currency.
-As of December 31, 2011, 2010 and 2009, we did not have cross-border outstandings to any foreign country which exceeded 0.75% of our total assets.
+As of December 31, 2012, 2011 and 2010, we did not have cross-border outstandings to any foreign country which exceeded 0.75% of our total assets.

 We continue to monitor the debt crisis in Europe and the potential direct and indirect impact it may have on us.
-As of December 31, 2011, we had no exposures to sovereign European governments and our non-sovereign European exposures posed a low risk of loss to the Company.
-The U.S. and Hawaii economies and our customers may be adversely affected by future developments arising from the debt crisis in Europe.
-However, we believe that there is a low risk that this indirect exposure will have a material impact to our financial condition, results of operations, or cash flows.
+As of December 31, 2012, we had no direct exposure to sovereign European governments and our non-sovereign European exposures posed a low risk of loss to the Company.
+However, the U.S. and Hawaii economies and our customers may be adversely affected by future developments arising from the debt crisis in Europe, and, if our customers are, or the Hawaii economy is, so affected, it may have a negative effect on our business, financial condition, and results of operations.